-A conjugate point equatorial experiment (COPEX) campaign was conducted during October - December 2002 period in Brazil, with the objective to investigate the equatorial spread F/plasma bubble irregularity (ESF) development conditions in terms of the electrodynamical state of the ionosphere along the magnetic flux tubes in which they occur.
-A network of instruments including digisondes, optical imagers, and GPS receivers, were deployed at magnetic conjugate and dip equatorial locations, in a geometry that permitted field line mapping of the conjugate E layers to dip equatorial F layer bottomside.
-We analyze in this paper the extensive digisonde data from the COPEX stations, complemented by limited all-sky imager conjugate point observations.
-The SUPIM (Sheffield University Plasmasphere-ionosphere Model) is used to assess the transequatorial winds (TEW) as inferred from the observed difference of hmF2 at the conjugate sites.
-New results and evidences on the ESF development conditions and the related ambient electrodynamic processes from this study can be highlighted as follows: 1) large scale bottomside wave structures/satellites traces at equator followed by their simultaneous appearance at conjugate sites are shown to be indicative of the ESF instability initiation; 2) the evening prereversal electric field enhancement (PRE)/vertical drift presents systematic control on the time delay in SF onset at off-equatorial sites indicative of the vertical bubble growth, under weak transequatorial wind; 3) the PRE presents large latitude/height gradient in the Brazilian sector; 4) conjugate point symmetry/asymmetry of large scale plasma depletions versus smaller scale structures are revealed; 5) while transequatorial winds seem to suppress ESF development in a case study, the medium term trend in the ESF seems to be controlled more by the variation in the PRE than in the TEW during the COPEX period.
-Competing influences of the evening vertical plasma drift in favoring the ESF development and that of the TEW in suppressing its growth are discussed presenting a perspective on the ESF day-to-day and medium term variabilities.
+[1] A Conjugate Point Equatorial Experiment (COPEX) campaign was conducted during the October-December 2002 period in Brazil, with the objective to investigate the equatorial spread F/plasma bubble irregularity (ESF) development conditions in terms of the electrodynamical state of the ionosphere along the magnetic flux tubes in which they occur.
+A network of instruments, including Digisondes, optical imagers, and GPS receivers, was deployed at magnetic conjugate and dip equatorial locations in a geometry that permitted field line mapping of the conjugate E layers to dip equatorial F layer bottomside.
+We analyze in this paper the extensive Digisonde data from the COPEX stations, complemented by limited all-sky imager conjugate point observations.
+The Sheffield University Plasmasphere-Ionosphere Model (SUPIM) is used to assess the transequatorial winds (TEW) as inferred from the observed difference of $h_m F_2$ at the conjugate sites.
+New results and evidence on the ESF development conditions and the related ambient electrodynamic processes from this study can be highlighted as follows: (1) large-scale bottomside wave structures/satellite traces at the equator followed by their simultaneous appearance at conjugate sites are shown to be indicative of the ESF instability initiation; (2) the evening prereversal electric field enhancement (PRE)/ vertical drift presents systematic control on the time delay in SF onset at off-equatorial sites indicative of the vertical bubble growth, under weak transequatorial wind; (3) the PRE presents a large latitude/height gradient in the Brazilian sector; (4) conjugate point symmetry/asymmetry of large-scale plasma depletions versus smaller-scale structures is revealed; and (5) while transequatorial winds seem to suppress ESF development in a case study, the medium-term trend in the ESF seems to be controlled more by the variation in the PRE than in the TEW during the COPEX period.
+Competing influences of the evening vertical plasma drift in favoring the ESF development and that of the TEW in suppressing its growth are discussed, presenting a perspective on the ESF day-to-day and medium-term variabilities.